On The Governance Post, MPP student Donata Schilling presents her research on political representation and influence of women in parliaments.

-Donata Schilling is a class of 2019 MPP candidate at the Hertie School of Governance.
+Donata Schilling is a class of 2019 MPP candidate at the Hertie School.
 She holds a BA in Philosophy & Economics from the University of Bayreuth, including a semester abroad at Tel Aviv University.
 During and after her studies, she interned at a think tank for Political Economics and a NGO providing higher education to refugees.
 She is interested in migration and education policy.

 This article was first published by the Hertie School student magazine The Governance Post.